-- Refuses or fails to truthfully, accurately and fully complete the Order for Self-Quarantine; - (2) Refuses or fails to enter or remain within the confines of the quarantine location designated by the person to the Director of Emergency Management or the Director's authorized representative for the period of self-quarantine; - (3) Refuses or fails to follow any of the orders contained within the Order for Self-Quarantine; or - (4) Refuses or fails to obey the orders of the Director of Emergency Management or the Director's authorized representative.
+- Refuses or fails to truthfully, accurately and fully complete the Order for Self-Quarantine; - (2) Refuses or fails to enter or remain within the confines of the quarantine location designated by the person to the Director of Emergency Management or the Director's authorized representative for the period of self-quarantine;

-§6 Falsified Vaccination [Cards] Documents.
+- (3) Refuses or fails to follow any of the orders contained within the Order for Self-Quarantine; or - (4) Refuses or fails to obey the orders of the Director of Emergency Management or the Director's authorized representative.

-(a) No person shall upload, provide, present, utter or otherwise use a falsified [CDC COVID-19 Vaccination Record Card] document verifying their COVID-19 vaccination information.
+§6 Falsified [Vaccination]COVID-19 Documents and Codes. [ (a) No person shall upload, provide, present, utter or otherwise use a falsified document verifying their COVID-19 vaccination information.

-(b) Any person violates this rule if the person intentionally, knowingly or recklessly uploads, provides, presents, utters or otherwise uses a falsified [CDC COVID-19 Vaccination Record Card] document verifying their COVID-19 vaccination information.
+(b) Any person violates this rule if the person intentionally, knowingly or recklessly uploads, provides, presents, utters or otherwise uses a falsified document verifying their COVID-19 vaccination information.

-A [CDC] document verifying a person's COVID-19 Vaccination [Record Card] information ("[card] document") is falsified if:

-i) the person uploading, providing, presenting, uttering or otherwise using the [card] document, did not receive the vaccination(s) as stated on the [card] document; or ii) the person uploading, providing, presenting, uttering or otherwise using the [card] document, is an adult who is uploading, providing, presenting, uttering, or otherwise using the [card] document on behalf of a minor, and the minor has not received the vaccination(s) as stated on the [card] document .
+A document verifying a person's COVID-19 Vaccination information ("document") is falsified if: i) the person uploading, providing, presenting, uttering or otherwise using the [card] document, did not receive the vaccination(s) as stated on the [card] document; or ii) the person uploading, providing, presenting, uttering or otherwise using the document, is an adult who is uploading, providing, presenting, uttering, or otherwise using the document on behalf of a minor, and the minor has not received the vaccination(s) as stated on the document.]
+The provisions of Exhibit D, Rules Relating to Falsified Documents or Codes Related to COVID-19 Health or Vaccination Status, apply to these rules and are incorporated herein.

 §7 Defenses.
-It shall be an affirmative defense to a violation of Sections 4 and 5 of the Rules Relating to COVID-19 [Health] Screening Process and Travel Self-Quarantine if the person:
+It shall be an affirmative defense to a violation of Sections 4 and 5 of the Rules Relating to COVID-19 Screening Process and Travel Self-Quarantine if the person:

-- (1) Entered the State by [recreational] boat into [the State's small boat (non-commercial) harbors] any harbor that had been at sea for at least 10 consecutive days before entering State waters and has no persons on board who are ill or are exhibiting symptoms of COVID-19; - (2) Obtained a negative COVID-19 test result for a State approved COVID-19 test in compliance with all requirements of the State's Safe Travels program, including use of an approved provider for a test administered within 72 hours from the final leg of departure and whose negative test results for the COVID-19 disease are either uploaded into the State's Safe Travels program prior to departure or are received by the traveler prior to the traveler's departure and provided upon arrival; - (3) Applied for an exemption from mandatory selfquarantine through travelexemption.hawaii.gov and receives confirmation of the exemption from covidexemption@hawaii.gov, and breaks self-quarantine for the sole purpose of performing critical infrastructure functions, wears appropriate protective gear, and follows the safe practices identified in the Proclamation; or - (4) Obtained validation of a completed vaccination regimen approved by the Department of Health and in compliance with all requirements of the State's Safe Travels program.
-[This defense for vaccinated travelers shall become effective upon approval of the Director of Emergency Management, which date and related details shall be available at https//hawaiicovid19.com./] - (5) Is otherwise exempt from the self-quarantine requirements.
+- (1) Entered the State by boat into any harbor that had been at sea for at least 10 consecutive days before entering State waters and has no persons on board who are ill or are exhibiting symptoms of COVID-19; - (2) Obtained a negative COVID-19 test result for a State approved COVID-19 test in compliance with all requirements of the State's Safe Travels program, including use of an approved provider for a test administered within 72 hours from the final leg of departure and whose negative test results for the

+COVID-19 disease are either uploaded into the State's Safe Travels program prior to departure or are received by the traveler prior to the traveler's departure and provided upon arrival;

+- (3) Applied for an exemption from mandatory selfquarantine through travelexemption.hawaii.gov and receives confirmation of the exemption from covidexemption@hawaii.gov, and breaks self-quarantine for the sole purpose of performing critical infrastructure functions, wears appropriate protective gear, and follows the safe practices identified in the Proclamation; or - (4) Obtained validation of a completed vaccination regimen approved by the Department of Health and in compliance with all requirements of the State's Safe Travels program. - (5) Is otherwise exempt from the self-quarantine requirements.